Exchange Verification

 Deadlines vary by exchange.
 Typically 14-30 days.
 Respond as quickly as possible, as your account may be restricted during the review.

 No. Banks and exchanges have different requirements.
 Exchanges focus on the crypto transaction history, while banks additionally want to see the fiat origin.
-TX-Partner creates the crypto documentation for both scenarios.
+TX-Partner delivers the crypto accounting as the data basis in both cases.
+The bank scenario is covered on the page Responding to a bank request.

 Note: TX-Partner does not issue a proof of funds in the legal sense of the Austrian FM-GwG (Financial Markets Anti-Money Laundering Act) or comparable regulations.
-TX-Partner provides the complete crypto documentation (transaction history, wallet mapping, on-chain verification) that serves as the foundation for such proof.
+TX-Partner provides the complete crypto accounting (transaction history, wallet mapping, on-chain verification) that serves as the data basis for such proof.
 Review and acceptance is at the discretion of the respective financial institution.